Why Americans

 but you cannot move away from the past.

 Because in America, the past is not only behind you.
-It is often under you.

 Why This Matters for Storytelling

-This is why American ghost stories often feel like road stories, frontier stories, small town stories, Southern Gothic, Western Gothic, urban Gothic, stories about strangers arriving somewhere, stories about places that feel wrong before anything happens, stories where the setting is not just a setting—but a presence.
+This is why American ghost stories often feel like road stories, frontier stories, small town stories, Southern Gothic, Western Gothic, urban Gothic, stories about strangers arriving somewhere, stories about places that feel wrong before anything happens, stories where the setting is not just a setting, but a presence.

 In American Gothic, the ghost is not always a person.